tracktownsoftware/MultipleSolutionsTest/ReadMe.md

 git clone https://github.com/tracktownsoftware/MultipleSolutionsTest_Web
 ```

+The workflow:
-Use VisualStudio or VSCode to make changes in the local repository for MultipleSolutionsTest.
+1. Use VisualStudio or VSCode to make changes in the local repository for MultipleSolutionsTest.

-Run MultipleSolutionsTest\CopyToSmallRepos\copyToSmallRepos.bat to copy your changes to the smaller local repos MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.
+2. Run MultipleSolutionsTest\CopyToSmallRepos\copyToSmallRepos.bat to copy your changes to the smaller local repos MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.
+3. Test solutions and projects in MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.
+4. Commit and push changes in MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows to Github.